MrWorldWideHandsome/Qiime/README.md

 5. <b>Core Diversity</b>

 	Scripts generates analysis of alpha diversity, beta diversity and taxanomy data.
-Taxonomy data was the most used for analysis
+Taxonomy data (bar graphs) was the most used for analysis.

  5.a <i>Core Diversity</i>